-FFOPTYPE indicates whether the 2007 outpatient visit is the "stem" or "leaf" of a flat fee group.
+FFOPTYPE indicates whether the 2015 outpatient visit is the "stem" or "leaf" of a flat fee group.
 A stem (records with FFOPTYPE = 1) is the initial medical service (event) which is followed by other medical events that are covered under the same flat fee payment.
 The leaves of the flat fee group (records with FFOPTYPE = 2) are those medical events that are tied back to the initial medical event (the stem) in the flat fee group.
 These "leaf" records have their expenditure variables set to zero.
 For the outpatient visits that are not part of a flat fee payment, the FFOPTYPE is set to -1, "INAPPLICABLE."

-2.5.5.2.3 Counts of Flat Fee Events that Cross Years (FFBEF07, FFTOT08)
+2.5.5.2.3 Counts of Flat Fee Events that Cross Years (FFBEF15, FFTOT16)

 As described above, a flat fee payment covers multiple events and the multiple events could span multiple years.
-For situations where the outpatient visit occurred in 2007 as a part of a group of events, and some of the events occurred before or after 2007, counts of the known events are provided on the outpatient visit record.
-Variables indicating events that occurred before or after 2007 are as follows:
+For situations where the outpatient visit occurred in 2015 as a part of a group of events, and some of the events occurred before or after 2015, counts of the known events are provided on the outpatient visit record.
+Variables indicating events that occurred before or after 2015 are as follows:

-FFBEF07 - total number of pre-2007 events in the same flat fee group as the 2007 outpatient visit.
-This count would not include the 2007 outpatient visit(s).
-Because there were no 2006 events for any flat fee groups, this variable was omitted from this file.
+FFBEF15 - total number of pre-2015 events in the same flat fee group as the 2015 outpatient visit.
+This count would not include the 2015 outpatient visit(s).

-FFTOT08 - the number of 2008 outpatient visits expected to be in the same flat fee group as the outpatient visit record that occurred in 2007.
+FFTOT16 - the number of 2016 outpatient visits expected to be in the same flat fee group as the outpatient visit record that occurred in 2015.